1,000+ Opportunities

 Step 3 Develop proposal with UAA faculty Step 4 Submit full proposal (submitted by UAA faculty) Use this link to submit your Statement of Need Frequently Asked Questions Partner Statement of Need: September 19, 2025 Full Proposal: October 17, 2025 Award Announcement: November 7, 2025 Project Update/Presentation: March 2026 Final Report: August 1, 2026 Follow the UAA College of Engineering for Updates

-Based on current listing details, eligibility includes: Any Alaskan organization outside of the university, including large or small businesses, Alaska Native organizations, K-12 education, government entities, non-profits, or UA research centers.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Any Alaskan organization outside of the university, including large or small businesses, Alaska Native organizations, K-12 education, government entities, non-profits, or UA research centers.
+Confirm the full requirements in the official notice before applying.